 Tu es Petrus – ‘You are Peter and on this rock I will build my Church.’
 The words in Latin stand five feet high in the lofty vaults of St Peter’s Basilica in Rome.
 The neck and eye must swivel almost vertically to pick out the scripture verses in golden lettering that speak about Peter’s role within the Church, ‘Feed my lambs, feed my sheep’ and about his humanity, ‘and when you have recovered you shall strengthen your brothers’ (Lk 22:32).
-Peter today (2000AD) and our present Holy Father Francis
+Yesterday: Peter today Francis

 Moved to tears